masternodesbiz/DOGEC/doc/release-notes/draft-release-notes-6.0.0.md

     3. "votingAddress"         (string, required) The voting key address.
 The private key does not have to be known by your wallet.
                                   It has to match the private key which is later used when voting on proposals.
                                   If set to an empty string, the currently active voting key address is reused.
-    4. "payoutAddress"         (string, required) The PIVX address to use for masternode reward payments.
+    4. "payoutAddress"         (string, required) The DogeCash address to use for masternode reward payments.
                                   If set to an empty string, the currently active payout address is reused.
     5. "ownerKey"              (string, optional) The owner key associated with the operator address of the masternode.
                                   If not specified, or set to an empty string, then the mn key must be known by your wallet,